 Two-year-old Lily’s duckling décor appears to be inspired by our child-decorated castle – which she was, incidentally, working on this past weekend.
 Her ducks have eyes, too, although they are a bit hard to spot.
 I can find them most easily on the mama duck, as well as the two lead babies.
 I thought it was interesting that she clustered her babies around the mama, instead of lining them up like her older siblings.

-You can also cut these ducks out of felt to use on a felt or flannel board, or cut out two of each duck and let your child sew them together – either with stuffing in the middle, or random stitching the way we did these flowers and trees.
-Click on the image below to download the printable:
+- Cut out two of each duck and let your child sew them together – either with stuffing in the middle, or random stitching the way we did these flowers and trees.

-And, since it’s animal week for the MeMeTales Readathon, here are a few other animal-themed books that we adore:
+Here are a few other animal-themed books that we adore:

 - Can’t You Sleep, Little Bear?